MicrosoftDocs/defender-docs/articles/defender-for-cloud/plan-multicloud-security-determine-business-needs.md

 - How will the company respond to alerts and recommendations, and remediate non-compliant resources?
 - Will workload owners be expected to remediate issues?

-## Mapping Defender for Cloud to business requirements
+## Map Defender for Cloud to business requirements

 Defender for Cloud provides a single management point for protecting Azure, on-premises, and multicloud resources.
 Defender for Cloud can meet your business requirements by: